ssaeed85/dsc-ph1-Microsoft-makes-movies/README.md

 ![img](./images/PopularGenres_Critics.jpg)

+Documentary, and Art House and International tend to curry favor with critics, and Drama is a strong third.
+The lattter lends itself easily to a strategy of adapting current Microsoft IPs.

-We also observed that runtime overall has no strong correlation on movie reception
+We also observed that runtime overall has no strong correlation on movie reception.